davibs22/quill/README.md

 **Quill provides:**
 - A command-line interface for generating commit messages.
 - Integration with the OpenAI API for AI-powered commit message generation.
+- Support for local models via Ollama for private, offline usage.
 - Easy-to-use interface for generating commit messages.

 ## Usage